 During FY 2014, the development of the declines at Finsch continued apace, with a total of 4,055 development metres delivered during the Year (FY 2013: 2,311 metres).
 Raiseboring activities continued throughout FY 2014 and yielded 302 metres (FY 2013: 165 metres).

 As the mine’s production profile gradually changes from diluted to undiluted ore, the ROM grade is expected to increase to ca. 46 cpht by FY 2016 and to ca. 58 cpht from FY 2017 onwards (up from previous guidance of 56 cpht, more accurately reflecting the impact of the plant changes).

 The Block 5 Block Cave expansion capital (post FY 2019) is guided at ca. ZAR260 million per annum (FY 2015 money terms) to be incurred over the five year period FY 2020 to FY 2024, with this new block cave contributing 3.5 Mtpa from FY 2023 / FY 2024 up to FY 2030 at an average recovered grade of ca. 60 cpht.

-Treatment of the ‘Pre 79 Tailings’ is planned at 2.65 Mt for FY 2014 and expected to be mined for a further two to three years (including FY 2014) at a grade of ca. 21 – 22 cpht (increased from prior guidance as a result of the abovementioned plant changes).
-Once the ‘Pre 79 Tailings’ have been depleted, treatment of the ‘Post 79 Tailings’ will continue until FY 2020, at a lower estimated grade of approximately 10 cpht.
+Treatment of the ‘Pre 79 Tailings’ is planned at 2.6 Mt for FY 2015 and is expected to be mined for a further three years (including FY 2015) at a grade of 27.3 cpht (also increased from prior year guidance as a result of the aforementioned plant changes).
+The Pre 79 Tailings grade is guided at ca. 25 cpht for FY 2016 and ca. 22 cpht for FY 2017.
+The treatment of the ‘Post 79 tailings’ material has been removed from the mine plan.